 Throughout the year undeclared students may attend numerous events such as major fairs, departmental open houses, workshops, and information sessions with peer advisors or career counselors to explore the relationships between various majors and career paths.
 Declared majors receive guidance from within their major departments and often pursue additional academic opportunities such as research, grants, fellowships, and teaching assistantships.

-The Office of the Dean of Students keeps students informed of important dates and policy changes by sending notices to students via e-mail and by posting notices in DOS News and Announcements.
+The Office of the Dean of Students keeps students informed of important dates and policy changes by sending notices to students via e-mail and by posting notices on the GS News and Announcements section of the website.
 Most information is communicated to students through twice-weekly email newsletters; however, on occasion, the Dean of Students staff sends emails with subject lines containing a double asterisk (**).
 Students are required to read all double-asterisk emails, which contain important information relevant to the entire student body.